-See the joined cases of Alfred Strigl v Deutsches Patent- und Markenamt (Case C-90/11) and Securvita Gesellschaft zur Entwicklung alternativer Versicherungskonzepte mbH v Öko-Invest Verlagsgesellschaft mbH (Case C-91/11) where the Court of Justice of the European Union ("CJEU") considered that the word combinations and the letter sequences, in the form of "Multi Markets Fund MMF" and "NAI - Der Natur-Aktien-Index"1 respectively, were intended to clarify each other and to draw attention to the fact that they were linked.
+See the joined cases of Alfred Strigl v Deutsches Patent- und Markenamt (Case C-90/11) and Securvita Gesellschaft zur Entwicklung alternativer

+Versicherungskonzepte mbH v Öko-Invest Verlagsgesellschaft mbH (Case C-91/11) where the Court of Justice of the European Union ("CJEU") considered that the word combinations and the letter sequences, in the form of "Multi Markets Fund MMF" and "NAI - Der Natur-Aktien-Index" respectively, were intended to clarify each other and to draw attention to the fact that they were linked.
 Each letter sequence was therefore designed to support the relevant public's perception of its corresponding word combination which was descriptive of the services applied for or registered, by simplifying its use and by making it easier to remember.
 The fact that the letter sequence preceded or followed the word combination was held to be of no importance.

 In respect of word combinations which are not descriptive but are open to objection under section 11(1)(b) alone for being devoid of distinctive character, the Registrar, when examining its prima facie distinctiveness, will consider factors such as the nature of the goods or services applied for, whether the juxtaposed letter sequence is a known abbreviation or how it is likely to be abbreviated in trade.
 Each case has to be decided on its own merits.
 For example, the mark "PBI please buy it" for coffee is prima facie registrable.
-While the word combination "please buy it" on its own is devoid of distinctive character, the letter sequence "PBI" is not a known abbreviation and is also not likely to be abbreviated.
+While the word combination "please buy it" on its own is devoid of distinctive character, the letter sequence "PBI" is not a known abbreviation and is also not likely to be abbreviated in the coffee industry, both of which render the mark as a whole to be prima facie registrable.
 On the other hand, "HKCOLTD Hong Kong Company Limited" for meat is prima facie unregistrable.
 Since "HKCOLTD" is known as an abbreviation of its juxtaposed word combination "Hong Kong Company Limited" and that word combination by itself is not distinctive in trade, the mark as a whole is devoid of distinctive character.